Albert0i/Redis-Stack-Tutorial/README.md

 ![alt - MongoDB Compass](img/MongoDB_Compass.JPG)

 In a word, [Redis Stack](https://redis.io/docs/about/about-stack/), backed by [Redis](https://redis.io/) technique, is a promising new species of NoSQL family.
-Have a look of [RedisInsight](https://redis.com/redis-enterprise/redis-insight/), one would petrified at the seeing of *all sorts of data are stored at the very top level*.
+Have a look of [RedisInsight](https://redis.com/redis-enterprise/redis-insight/), one would petrified at realizing that of *all sorts of data are stored at the very top level*.

 ![alt - RedisInsight](img/RedisInsight.JPG)